krishnacpuvvada/NeMo-Skills/docs/evaluation/code.md

 - **++agent_config:** The config file to use for SWE-agent/OpenHands.
     - For SWE-agent, this is a YAML file.
 See the [SWE-agent docs](https://swe-agent.com/latest/config/config/).
     - For OpenHands, this is a TOML file.
 Nemo-Skills runs OpenHands via their SWE-bench evaluation script, so the only settings you can set are the LLM settings under the `[llm.model]` section.
 For more details, see the [OpenHands evaluation README](https://github.com/All-Hands-AI/OpenHands/blob/main/evaluation/README.md).
 Note that Nemo-Skills always uses the `[llm.model]` config section and therefore does not support multiple LLM configurations in one TOML file.
-    - NeMo-Skills overrides certain parameters, even if they are specified in the config file.
+    - Nemo-Skills overrides certain parameters, even if they are specified in the config file.
 These parameters are listed in a comment in the default config files below.
     - Defaults to [eval/swe-bench/swe-agent/default](https://github.com/NVIDIA-NeMo/Skills/blob/main/nemo_skills/prompt/config/eval/swe-bench/swe-agent/default.yaml) for SWE-agent, [eval/swe-bench/openhands/default](https://github.com/NVIDIA-NeMo/Skills/blob/main/nemo_skills/prompt/config/eval/swe-bench/openhands/default.toml) for OpenHands.
-Note that if you store your configs in your local NeMo-Skills repo, then the path can be relative to the `nemo_skills/prompt` folder and the file extension is added automatically (same as how it works with regular [prompt configs](../basics/prompt-format.md)).
+Note that if you store your configs in your local Nemo-Skills repo, then the path can be relative to the `nemo_skills/prompt` folder and the file extension is added automatically (same as how it works with regular [prompt configs](../basics/prompt-format.md)).

 - **++agent_max_turns:** The maximum number of turns the agent is allowed to take before the trajectory is forcibly terminated.
 Defaults to 100 for both SWE-agent and OpenHands.